KCATurner/four/docs/source/math.rst

         (4), (4, 5), (4, 5, 3, 6), (4, 5, 7), \ldots
     \bigr)

 This is a start, but it still seems chaotic.
-We still can't really consistently discern valuable information about any 4-chain `C_{n}` from its notation which is the point.
+We still can't really consistently discern valuable information about any 4-chain `C_{n}` from its notation, which is the point.

 4-Chains Grouped by Their Length